Green Salad Recipe with Strawberries, Watermelon, and Cashews

 This gorgeous lettuce, grown in our garden, was served at a dinner party last week where I made a Green Salad Recipe with Strawberries, Watermelon, and Cashews.
-It was the hit of the party!
+Green salad recipes are all the rave right now, especially with access to fresh lettuce from farm stands or the Farmer’s Market.

 To me, a fresh head of lettuce is the perfect hostess gift, “just because” gift, or way to spread the love of spring and summer and the gift of a garden.
 And when people come over for dinner and know they are eating fresh, home-grown organic greens, it often becomes their favorite part of the meal.